okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 ## Configure a custom email address

-1. In the Admin Console, go to **Customizations** > **Emails**.
-(If you enabled multibrand customization, go to **Customizations** > **Brands**, and then select the brand you want.
-In the **Domains** tab > **Email** section, click **Add domain**).
+1. In the Admin Console, go to **Customizations** > **Brands**, and then select the brand you want.

+2. In the **Domains** tab > **Emails** section, click **Add domain**.

-2. In the **Email address** field, enter the email address that you want to send the system notification emails from.
+3. In the **Email address** field, enter the email address that you want to send the system notification emails from.
 This email address appears in the emails sent to your users.

-3. In the **Name of email sender** field, enter the name of sender.
+4. In the **Name of email sender** field, enter the name of sender.
 This name appears as the sender in the emails sent to your users.

-4. Click **Continue**.
+5. Click **Continue**.

-5. Update your DNS records using the provided values.
+6. Update your DNS records using the provided values.

-6. After you've updated your DNS records through your domain provider, click **I've updated the DNS records**.
+7. After you've updated your DNS records through your domain provider, click **I've updated the DNS records**.
 Okta begins polling your DNS records until it detects your updates (this may take up to 24 hours).
 Your configuration is pending until the DNS updates are detected.

     Alternatively, you can click **I will update the DNS records later**.
 Your records aren't polled and your configuration is incomplete until you update the relevant DNS records and click **I've updated the DNS records**.
 You can view the list of records that require an update at any time.

-10. Add the SPF record to your DNS zone (the root domain).
+8. Add the SPF record to your DNS zone (the root domain).
 An SPF record specifies the mail servers that your organization has authorized to send mail from your domain.
 If your root domain already has an SPF record, the following update can prevent spoofers from sending mail that mimics your domain.

     For example, if you only send mail from Microsoft Office 365, your SPF record has an include-statement similar to: